-I’d love to share some thoughts, confessions, and questions I wrote while on retreat a few weeks ago about what it’s like to be a
+I’d love to share some thoughts, confessions, and questions I wrote while on a retreat about what it’s like to be a pastor in a

 On the day before I was ordained as a co-lead pastor, I was uncertain, insecure, and afraid.
 I was an educated, competent speech pathologist specializing

 A seasoned pastor once told me, “Ministry can be broken down into two categories: difficult and more difficult.”
 I’m not convinced that his pessimistic outlook

 Calling feels like a rumble.
 It moves inside you and rustles around until you pay attention to it.
 In 2013, I was feeling the rumble.

 My husband and I had been attending a Vineyard church for a little over a year when we went to our first Vineyard conference—Cause Con

 Do you want to know who was the most challenging person on our church plant team?
 I was.
 By far.
 Sure, there were really sweet

 No matter how well you plan, how much time you invest, or how well you communicate to the community, church transitions are never easy.

 Collaborative leadership is becoming increasingly more common.
 Companies and organizations are noticing that diverse partnerships that spread power and leadership are often more creative, healthy,